Analysis | When health officials say what they really think about the coronavirus and Trump

 When pressed again on the wisdom of holding in-person events, Fauci responded: “I know that.
 I’m trying my best.
 I cannot do the impossible.”

-Robert C. Redfield, the director of the Centers for Disease Control and Prevention, has also run afoul of Trump a time or two, including when he insisted the fall and winter would be an extremely difficult time.
+Robert C. Redfield, director of the Centers for Disease Control and Prevention, also has run afoul of Trump a time or two, including when he insisted the fall and winter would be an extremely difficult time.
 Trump soon held a news conference in which he invited Redfield to address a Washington Post interview in which he alleged Redfield had been “misquoted.”

 Except Redfield didn’t exactly play ball, saying, “I’m accurately quoted in The Washington Post.”